 Seminar Format

 Each seminar will consist of an hour long presentation.
 For student-driven presentations, two students will be given 25 minutes to discuss their research.
 All of the presentations are offered in a hybrid format, both in person at the Turbo Lab Classroom and over zoom.
-The Spring 2022 Turbomachinery Laboratory Seminar Series was coordinated by Dr. Eric Petersen.
+The fall 2024 Turbomachinery Laboratory Seminar Series was coordinated by Dr. Eric Petersen.

 Contact Debbie Maggs at [email protected] for further questions regarding the series.